 - 1. To attend school in the district in which one's legal parent or legal guardian resided and receive a free and appropriate public education from age 5 to 21, as provided by law - 2.
 To expect that school will be a safe, orderly and purposeful place for all students to gain an education and to be treated fairly - 3.
 To be respected as an individual and treated courteously, fairly and respectfully by other students and school staff - 4.
+To express one's opinions verbally or in writing in a way that is not in violation of the rights of others or disruptive to the educational process

-To express one's opinions verbally or in writing - 5.
-To dress in such a way as to express one's personality - 6.
+- 5. To dress in such a way as to express one's personality, consistent with the requirements of the Dress Code. - 6.
 To be afforded equal an appropriate educational opportunities - 7.
 To take part in all school activities on an equal basis regardless of race, color, creed, religion, religious practices, sex, sexual orientation, gender, national origin, ethnic group, political affiliation, age marital status, or disability - 8.
 To have access to relevant and objective information concerning drug and alcohol abuse, as well as access to individuals or agencies capable of providing direct assistance to students with serious personal problems - 9.
-To be protected from intimidation, harassment, or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religious practice, sex, gender/gender identity, sexual orientation, or disability, by employees or students on school property or at a school sponsored event, function or activity
+To be protected from intimidation, harassment, or discrimination based on actual or perceived race, color, weight, national origin, ethnic group, religion, or religious practice, sex, gender/gender identity, sexual orientation, or disability, by employees or students on school property or at a school sponsored event, function or activity